Patients During Chemotherapy

-The most appropriate time to schedule dental treatment during chemotherapy is after your blood counts have recovered.
+The most appropriate time to schedule non-emergent dental treatment during chemotherapy is after your blood counts have recovered.
 This is usually just prior to your next scheduled round or course of chemotherapy.
-The majority of the time, your dentist will order blood work prior to dental treatment to confirm levels are at a level reasonable for treatment.
+The majority of the time, your dentist will order blood work prior to dental treatment to confirm levels are reasonable for treatment.

 If you do blood work, what are you looking for in the results?

-Bleeding may be a complication when your platelet count is < 50,000/mm3.
-Neutrophil Count
+Bleeding may be a complication when your platelet count is < 30,000/mm3.

 When your neutrophil count is extremely low but you require necessary treatment, the oncologist will be contacted and you will be provided with antibiotics.

-Sometimes the combination between low clotting factors and low neutrophil count means no treatment may be rendered but when emergencies do present themselves, the dental clinic is more than happy to see you!
+Sometimes the combination between low platelets and low neutrophil count means no elective treatment may be rendered but when emergencies do present themselves, the dental clinic is more than happy to see you!

 Can I still brush and floss during chemotherapy?

 The ultimate answer is YES; unless, your oncologist has told you to stop.
-AN oral hygiene program is individualized to meet YOUR needs and is modified throughout therapy according to YOUR medical status.
+Your oral hygiene program is individualized to meet changing needs and is modified throughout therapy according to medical status.

-I have dry mouth when I’m on chemotherapy, what do I do?
+I have a dry mouth when I’m on chemotherapy, what do I do?

 If you need help figuring out which works for you, your dentist is more than happy to discuss the options available.